delight-im/HTML-Sheets-of-Paper/README.md

 # Sheets of Paper

+Word processor in your browser using HTML and CSS (e.g. for invoices, legal notices, etc.)

+ * Poor man's Google Docs
+ * Like the foundation of Microsoft Word or LibreOffice — but in your web browser
-Emulating real sheets of paper in web documents (using HTML and CSS)
+ * Emulates sheets of paper in web documents
+ * No skeuomorphic paper

 [**Live demo**](https://delight-im.github.io/HTML-Sheets-of-Paper/): Try modifying or printing the page